Skip to main content

 Wallenstein or Woodmaxx — which is the better brand?

 Both are in the top tier of PTO chipper builders.
-The choice comes down to priorities: Woodmaxx wins on value (25–40% cheaper for comparable capacity) and warranty (7-year MX-Series is the category-longest).
-Wallenstein wins on dealer network and chassis weight.
+The choice comes down to priorities: Woodmaxx wins on value (substantially cheaper at the 5-inch and 8-inch hydraulic tiers in 2026) and warranty (7-year MX-Series is the category-longest).
+Wallenstein wins on dealer network, chassis weight, and the unique 10-inch BX102S.
 No objective 'better' — there's just the brand that fits your buying preferences.

 02